Disney Movies Ranked from Least to Most Childhood-Ruining

 33. The Jungle Book (1967)

 There is a MAN-EATING tiger in this story that wants to eat the main character!
 The setting of a jungle is scary even without this factor, but the presence of a song-singing, knowledgeable bear named Balloo is quite soothing.
-It’s kinda traumatizing that Mowgli does ultimately decide to return to human life, though.
+It’s kind of traumatizing that Mowgli does ultimately decide to return to human life, though.

 32. The Black Cauldron (1985)